under-score/little_prince/README.md

 <img src="https://github.com/under-score/little_prince/blob/main/trufor.png" style="width:50%; max-width:300px;">

-**Support Request**: I am looking for the original headshot of Andrew Mountbatten-Windsor as previous searches at Google Image Search, PimEyes, TinEye, Getty Images and PA Images have not been successful.
-Is it a still image from a video?
+**Support Request**: I am looking for the original headshot of Andrew Mountbatten-Windsor as previous manual searches at Google Image Search, PimEyes, TinEye, Getty and PA Images have not been successful.
+Right now I am scanning extracted stills from YT videos before 2010 unsing pHash.
+Would welcome any link to the orginal image!